tedpreston29/Week-3-Assingment/README.md

 added colours to to each container.

 I realised I had been styling while zoomed out 60% so now I am having to restyle everything for 100%

+Added background image.
+I initally added an image and hit save and it threw all my positioning everywhere and wouldn't go back to how I had it.
+I also organised my CSS a bit more by having the containers only for sizing and then used the sub divs for the flair.